luisdnsantos/awesome-computer-graphics/README.md

 * Foundations of 3D Computer Graphics, by Steven Gortler.
 * Computer Graphics Through OpenGL: From Theory to Experiments, by Sumanta Guha.
 * Interactive Computer Graphics: A Top-Down Approach with WebGL, by Edward Angel.
+* OpenGL Programming Guide: The Official Guide to Learning OpenGL, by Dave Shreiner.

 ### Courses